-Prince Harry and Meghan Markle have confirmed that they are expecting their first child, but thanks to a bizarre royal rule, the couple won't have full custody over their own children.
+Prince Harry and Meghan Markle have welcomed their first child, but thanks to a bizarre royal rule, the couple won't have full custody over their own children.

-When Prince Harry and Meghan’s baby is born there is an interesting royal rule you probably didn’t know about that means the couple won’t have full custody of their own child or future children.
+But while there’s a few details we’re still waiting to find out – such as the baby’s name and location of birth – turns out there is an interesting royal rule you probably didn’t know about that means the couple won’t have full custody of their own child or future children.

 According to a royal expert who spoke to The Sun Online, the Royal Family have an agreement whereby the Queen has full legal custody over all minor royals.